mintopia/se-airlock/README.md

 This is an airtight door, any type.
 It must be separated from the main airlock chamber by a vented window.
 The other side of this door must be in the zero pressure area.
 If the airlock is unable to de-pressurise within the specified time limit (default 5s), this door is opened before the exterior doors.
 This prevents explosive decompression, your character will not experience any of the normal effects.

+The safety valve is optional.
+If your airlock doesn't need this, you don't need to add it.

 ### Interior Door

 **Name** ```<AIRLOCK_PREFIX> Interior Door```